bashu/django-airports/README.md

 Please see ``example`` application.
 This application is used to manually test the functionalities of this package.
 This also serves as a good example.

-You need only Django 1.4 or above to run that.
+You need Django 1.4 or above to run that.
 It might run on older versions but that is not tested.

 ### Notes